Dana Barnhart is the busy hands-on owner of Maryland childcare centre, Kiddie Academy of Kent Island.

 With more than 20 years’ experience within Kiddie Academy, Dana is an industry veteran who had robust compliance procedures in place – albeit on paper.

-Through The Childcare Success Company she learnt about an online compliance and best practice software that removed the reliance on paper.
+Through The Childcare Success Company she learnt about an online compliance and best practise software that removed the reliance on paper.

 “I came across 1Place Childcare through a virtual conference and signed up for an exploration call.”